 Having tucked away a yummy breakfast of waffles at the Brambles B&B, we began our final day on the North Downs Way, a nine-mile walk to the English Channel and the city of Dover.
 Before leaving Lower Eythorne we stopped by the beautifully restored East Kent Railway station which has a small café, located in an old train car that was used by a circus to transport their elephants.

-We were only about one mile from the NDW and rejoined it at Waldershare Park.
-Waldershare House was just across a field and rather impressive due to its size.
+We rejoined the NDW at Waldershare Park with the rather impressive Waldershare House just across a field.
 The property was purchased in 1705 by Sir Henry

 Walking through the park was most pleasant.

 We found a swing in the park and could not resist!

-We were soon back into the massive agricultural fields.
+We were soon back into the expansive agricultural fields.

 Rain was clearly in the clouds and we were glad to walk these fields before the path became middy and slippery.

 Coming upon the Victorian Charlton Cemetery, we knew that Dover was not far away.

 Continuing down to the water’s edge, we finally arrived at the English Channel in Dover!
 Dover’s active ferry port, the white cliffs and Dover Castle (top of the hill on the left) are all in the background of this photo.

 Success!
-Crossing the Start/Finish Line of the North Downs Way!
+Crossing the Finish (or Start) Line of the North Downs Way!

-For this last night at the end of the North Downs Way, our B&B, Castle Guest House, was situated down the hill below medieval
+For this last night at the end of the North Downs Way, our B&B, Castle Guest House, was situated down the hill below the medieval

 The interior wall space of this pub was completely covered with these signatures which provided an intriguing history of that challenge.
-We enjoyed a delicious dinner there and were thoroughly entertained by reading the swimmers’ accounts.
+We enjoyed a delicious dinner there and were thoroughly entertained as we read the swimmers’ accounts.